 Some outages are unforeseeable, and some can be prevented.
 The preventable outages are related to proactive corridor and line management.
 Keeping vegetation in check as well as keeping lines, towers, and hardware in good condition are the keystones of such a management program.
 NERC regulatory requirements and vegetation management place a cost burden on the power utility.
 A cost effective solution is to rely on aerial mapping and imagery services, supplemented by ground crews.

 Our maps, aerial photographs, orthoimagery, and line profiles have multiple uses: They can (a) guide utility corridor maintenance crews, (b) assist engineering design teams with on-the-ground operations, and (c) be included with bid packages for potential contractors.
 The level of detail of each map will depend on the need.
-We can layer in ground contours, structural outlines and spot heights, street names, paths, boundaries, tax parcel information, and show natural features such as rivers and lakes.
+We can layer in ground contours, structural outlines, spot heights, street names, paths, boundaries, tax parcel information, and show natural features such as rivers and lakes.
 We can depict and annotate critical areas such as wetlands, buffer zones, and sensitive habitats.

 Orthophotographs are scalable photographs, a valuable tool that enables transmission owners, engineers, and contractors to accurately measure distances on the images.
 When multiple data sets are required, we can multi-task—simultaneously collecting different data sets, such as LiDAR point clouds and visual imagery.
 The imagery can be oblique photography, digital pin-points, mosaicked orthophotos, infrared, or a video record.
 Data will be delivered in client requested formats, including in electronic and PDF hard copies.